 - In order to appeal an SAP Suspension, a student must submit the following: - Signed appeal form - Personal statement explaining the factors contributing to the inability to meet the minimum standards of academic progress.
-This statement should also include steps taken to remedy the circumstances which posed the challenge which prevented academic success.
+This statement should also include steps taken to remedy the circumstances which posed the challenge which prevented academic success. - Written Academic Plan completed and signed by the student and CFA Learning Coach. - The Academic Plan must bring the student to satisfactory SAP standards prior to the completion of the next term.

+• Approved Appeal:

+- A student who has an approved appeal is placed on SAP Probation and is eligible for Title IV funding. - o Notification is sent to the student's College for America email address. - If the minimum mastery of competencies to regain SAP eligibility has not been met after the next term, the student will be immediately suspended from Title IV eligibility with no ability to appeal. - If student is suspended after the next term the student can continue engaging in academic activity however, the financial responsibility lies with the student until such time that the student is meeting SAP.

+Denied Appeal

-- Written Academic Plan completed and signed by the student and CfA Learning Coach. - The Academic Plan must bring the student to satisfactory SAP standards prior to the completion of the next term. - Approved Appeal: - A student who has an approved appeal is placed on SAP Probation and is eligible for Title IV funding. - Notification is sent via email. - If the minimum mastery of competencies to regain SAP eligibility has not been met after the next term, the student will be immediately suspended from Title IV eligibility with no ability to appeal. - If student is suspended after the next term the student can continue engaging in academic activity however, the financial responsibility lies with the student until such time that the student is meeting SAP. - Denied Appeal - If the plan is insufficient to get the student to back on track for SAP. - If the circumstances and resolutions presented by the student and CfA Learning Coach do not warrant an approval. - If a student's appeal is denied - Title IV aid will remain suspended. - Student will be sent notification via email indicating the results of the appeal. - Student can regain Title IV eligibility at the start of the next payment period by meeting SAP. - Student can continue engaging in academic activity; however, the financial responsibility lies with the student.
+- o If the plan is insufficient to get the student to back on track for SAP. - If the circumstances and resolutions presented by the student and CFA Learning Coach do not warrant an approval. - o If a student's appeal is denied - Title IV aid will remain suspended. - Student will be sent notification via email indicating the results of the appeal. - Student can regain Title IV eligibility at the start of the next payment period by meeting SAP. - Student can continue engaging in academic activity; however, the financial responsibility lies with the student.